-Compared to the rest of the New York City market, the Union Square region has higher rates, and you'll need to make a great offer to be in this hot region.
+Compared to the rest of the New York City market, the Union Square region has more expensive rates, and you'll need to pay a premium to be in this hot submarket.

-In the last 90 days, 33 listings have been made available, which means spaces are probably going fast.
-You'll want to be prepared to make an offer immediately.
-About 15% of the listings in the Union Square are subleases, so you might be able to sign a shorter term by taking over a previous lease.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 44 listings have come on the market, so you'll want to check back regularly for new listings.
+About 18% of the available space in the Union Square are subleases, so you might be able to find a shorter term or below market rent.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 3,300 sqft, there are still 0 listings below 2,000 sqft.
-Most properties in this area are approximately 10 floors.
-Most buildings in this area were built in 1908 and are Class B.
+Even though the median size is 3,000 sqft, there are still 0 office spaces below 2,000 sqft.
+Most properties in this market are around 9 floors.
+Most buildings in this market were built in 1908 and are Class B.

-A large portion of this area is residential, but there's plenty of office_space.
-Company management is the dominant industry in this market.
+A large portion of this region is residential, but there's plenty of office_space.
+Company management is the dominant industry in this area.
 Commute by bike is the most popular way to get to work amongst Union Square residents.
 Commuting more than an hour and a half a day is the norm for those who opt to reside in this part of town.